Learn how to grow your audience and showcase your agency’s goals, values, and achievements by creating your own LinkedIn Page.

 Follow these steps to create high-quality thought leadership content for LinkedIn:

 • Strike a balance between informative and concise.
-LinkedIn is a social platform, so brevity goes a long way.
-Keep your copy to 500 – 1,000 words, use short sentences, and add bullet points.
+Sure, you want to educate your audience.
+But this is still a social platform, so brevity goes a long way.
+Keep your copy to 500 – 1,000 words, use short sentences, and add bullet points where relevant.

 • Ask readers to engage.
 End each post with a CTA to respond in the replies, tag a colleague, or share your content.